m-decoster/Rust-on-Web/README.md

 # Rust on Web

-Rust on Web (RoW) is a proof of concept of using Rust and WebAssembly with wasm-bindgen and webpack.
-This is not the first proof of concept, but it should build out of the box.
+Rust on Web (RoW) is an example of using Rust and WebAssembly with wasm-bindgen and webpack.
+This is not the first example using these technologies, but it should build out of the box, which means it is a great starting point.

 RoW was created primarily as a learning exercise for me, and to experiment with WebAssembly and Rust.

-It is very much based on [this blog post](https://hacks.mozilla.org/2018/04/javascript-to-rust-and-back-again-a-wasm-bindgen-tale/) by Alex Crichton.
+It is very much based on [this blog post](https://hacks.mozilla.org/2018/04/javascript-to-rust-and-back-again-a-wasm-bindgen-tale/) by Alex Crichton - which you should very much read!
 I mainly filled in the gaps where there were broken links to a GitHub repository and structured the code in a way that Rust code is separated from HTML and JavaScript, and in a way that the entire project can be built with a single command.
 Again, Alex really did most of the work.